 Lastly, you should consider taking extra steps to protect your credit card information.
 Of course, you should be sure the transaction page is encrypted from the steps listed above, but you should also be wary of where you make credit card payments.
 If it's an option, use one credit card for online purchases only and make it a credit card (not a debit) card that connects to your bank account.
 If a debit card is used and a hacker gets your information, they could gain access to your bank account as well.

 As the percentage of the population using the Internet increases, so do the security risks.
 The threat has become so widespread that the U.S. federal government has implemented a research and development department designed to formulate a plan to develop technology and create policies that minimize the potential risks in cyberspace.
-Earning a degree in cybersecurity is the best way to learn strategies to protect yourself from the latest threats in this digital age.
+Earning a bachelor's degree in cybersecurity is the best way to learn strategies to protect yourself from the latest threats in this digital age.